Border detention

 These grounds are further elaborated in Article 2.1 to 2.11 of the Aliens Decree and Paragraph A1/3 of the Aliens Circular.

-There are three forms of territorial detention: (a) the detention of third country nationals who have no right of residence (Article 59 of the Aliens Act); (b) the detention of Dublin claimants (Article 59a Aliens Act); and (c) the detention of asylum seekers (Article 59b Aliens Act).
-They are based respectively on Article 15 of the Return Directive, Article 28 of the Dublin Regulation and Article 8 of the Procedures Directive.
+There are three forms of territorial detention: (a) the detention of third country nationals who have no right of residence (Article 59 of the Aliens Act); (b) the detention of Dublin claimants (Article 59a Aliens Act); and (c) the detention of asylum applicants (Article 59b Aliens Act).
+They are based respectively on Article 15 of the Return Directive, Article 28 of the Dublin Regulation and Article 8 of the Recast Reception Conditions Directive.
 Different rules and terms apply to each form, which will be discussed below.

 Detention for the purpose of removal